 We have completed development of the Coates spherical rotary valve engine technology.
 This technology has been successfully applied to natural gas fueled industrial electric power generator engines, automobile engines, residential generators and high performance racing car engines.
 We have also designed and retrofitted the CSRV system technology into a diesel engine which is suitable for and can be applied to heavy trucks.
 We have been primarily investing our management time and resources in securing new working capital and developing plans for transitioning to large scale production in order to be properly positioned to take advantage of this technology as it achieves acceptance in the marketplace.
 This includes consideration of an optimal location, shipping logistics, manufacturing capacity and quality of the labor pool for such large scale manufacturing.
 In the fourth quarter of 2011, we identified cracks on the lower engine heads that resulted from a defect in the manufacturing by one of our suppliers.
 Based on our testing of the Gen Set to confirm our resolution of this problem, we believe we have determined the cause of this cracked head condition.
+We are continuing our testing of a CSRV Gen Set to which the changes needed to resolve this problem have been applied.
 As soon as we raise sufficient working capital in excess of our fixed expenses and current obligations, we will procure new cast-steel head castings and will begin larger scale production, after which, we intend to undertake field testing of the generators.
-We continue to be engaged in new research and development activities in connection with applying this technology to other commercially feasible internal combustion engine applications and intend to manufacture engines and/or license the CSRV system technology to third party Original Equipment Manufacturers ("OEM's") for multiple other applications and uses.
+We intend to manufacture engines and/or license the CSRV system technology to third party Original Equipment Manufacturers ("OEM's") for multiple applications and uses.